Frequently Asked Questions - SASA, UNAFF, UNAFT

 You may contact BASIC at (800) 444 - 1922 ext.
 1 or access their web site at www.basiconline.com.

 How much will I have to pay towards my medical coverage?

 All employees pay a portion of their total MESSA premium amount based on the medical/health premium cap limits as set forth by the State of Michigan and 10% of ancillary benefits (non-medical/health plans).
 This amount is deducted on a pre-tax basis from the individual’s bi-weekly payroll.
-For health insurance, you must elect a MESSA plan, either Pak A or C. Pak A & C include: medical, dental, vision, life, and long term disability.
+For health insurance, you must elect a MESSA plan, either Pak A through E. Paks A, C, D and E include: medical, dental, vision, life, and long term disability.

 What is a Section 125 Cafeteria plan?